wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *5:42 a.m. – Mile 4: Sunrise* </center>

 After a few hours of hiking in complete darkness, we could begin to see the faint glow of the rising sun.
+Our hearts shrank as we saw the dark clouds in the distance.
 There were few people on the trail and was unnaturally serene.
+I felt like we were the only people awake in the world at that moment.

 <img src="/whitney/whitney.jpg" alt=""
 title="" class="center_norm_rounded"/>

+"The sky looks clear!"
+I shouted in relief as I realized that the clouds we saw earlier were just mountains.

+We continued to set our hopes high, but also kept our expectations low to avoid potential disappointment.

 We saw a lot more people as we neared the trail camp.
 Unlike us knuckleheads, most sane people take on this mountain in many days.
 We watched groups of backpackers fold up their tents as they readied themselves to tackle the summit.